influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/prometheusRule.md

 new(name)
 ```

-new returns an instance of PodMonitor
+new returns an instance of PrometheusRule

 ## obj metadata